Formatting Image - Ignore Formatting Image - Ignore

 Oppa ➔ Big brother (used by young women to address an older male)

-Dongsaeng ➔ Little brother/Little sister (used by both genders to address a younger brother or sister)
+Dongsaeng ➔ Little brother / Little sister (used by both genders to address a younger brother or sister)

-Translations of School Personnel in Korean
+Translations of Korean School Personnel

 Gyojang seonsaengnim ➔ Principal